Kagean/CPR_Training_VR/README.md

 - CPR Training VR is a virtual reality application designed to teach and simulate the basics of Cardiopulmonary Resuscitation (CPR).
 Built as an interactive training tool, this project allows users to practice correct CPR techniques in a safe and immersive environment.

+**V0.0.6    (17.07.2025)**

+**NEW**

+- added New Torso and hands

+**CHANGE**

+- Depth system for CPR corrected and positioned correctly.

+**ONGOING**

+- New methods have been developed for the compression system. (still under construction)

+- The hand model for the controllers is being adjusted.
+The controllers collider will be rearranged for hand tracking.

+- It is configured to provide red feedback when CPR is performed at the wrong depth.
+Feedback system improvements are ongoing.

 **V0.0.5    (14.07.2025)**

 **NEW**